RafaelCenzano/raspi-setup/README.md

 # raspi-setup
-Documentation of setting up raspberry pi for club use
+Documentation of setting up raspberry pi for club use.
+This works on most computers including chromebooks.

 Note: This was originally tested and successfully shipped on the raspberry pi zero w.